googlearchive/firebase-util/src/join/README.md

    - **sortBy**: {boolean} sort records using this path's data?
    - **keyMap**: {Array|Object} map fields specific to each Firebase ref, see [key maps](#keymaps)

+<a name="limitations"></a>
+# LIMITATIONS

+ - The joined paths must be objects.
+That is, they must contain child records.
+The children can be primitives but at the master level, they must be objects.
+ - The children at a given joined path must have consistent data keys.
+ - The root() command always returns the root for the first path provided.
+If you provide paths from different Firebase instances, only the first one is returned by root()

+<a name="troubleshooting"></a>
+# Troubleshooting

+## Helpful tips to isolate a problem
+ - Start by reading the [limitations](#limitations) above
+ - Turn on debugging by calling `Firebase.Util.logLevel(true);` (use 'info', 'log' or 'debug' to tweak verbosity)
+ - Check your JavaScript console for error messages
+ - Add a keyMap to every path and see if the problem resolves

+## Questions and bug reports

+ - Submit bugs and problems via the GitHub issue tracker: https://www.github.com/firebase/firebase-utils
+ - Be sure to call `Firebase.Util.logLevel('log') and attach it to your report

 <a name="api"></a>
 # API